 If the Applicant has reserves over the maximum allowed amount Staff will underwrite using the maximum allowed amount.
 This may reduce the amount of Credits the Applicant is eligible for.

-Minimum replacement reserves should equal $250 per unit annually for new construction and $300 for substantial rehabilitation Developments.
-If there is interest income on reserves it must be clearly defined and separated from other income.
+Minimum replacement reserves shall be set at $250 per unit per year for new construction and $300 per unit per year for substantial rehabilitation developments.
+Any interest income generated by reserve accounts must be clearly identified and reported separately from other income sources.

+Because reserve accounts are intended to be drawn down over the life of the development, interest income should not be projected to increase over time.
+As balances decline, a corresponding decrease in interest earnings is expected.

 Utilities